Shubhankar0711/InvestIQ-Agent/README.md

 ---

-## ⭐ Support
+## ⭐ Show Your Support

-If you found this project helpful, please consider giving it a ⭐ on GitHub.
+If you found this project useful, consider giving it a ⭐ on GitHub.

-Happy Investing! 📈💰
+---

+## 📄 License

+This project is licensed under the MIT License.